thitu/node-garagepi/README.md

 ![raspeberry pi in a shoebox](public/images/shoebox-pi.png)

-For the live feed view, head on to [g.nmcode.net](https://g.nmcode.net)
+~For the live feed view, head on to [g.nmcode.net](hxxps://g.nmcode.net)~ The live feed is currently offline.

 ------